 - In the Buffy the Vampire Slayer episode "Becoming, Pt 2.", though they were only temporary allies when they fought Angelus together, once Spike gets Dru back, he shrugs and leaves Buffy to potentially get killed by Angelus.

 - Team Weston from Burn Notice has pulled this, or made it appear that they pulled this, a number of times on the various Villains of the Week.
 In one of the more notable cases, Sam and Jesse convinced a mafia lieutenant that his boss was about to kill him, befriended him, and then made him decide that he had to kill his boss first.
 They offered to help him with their "private army", (which they get by hiring about a dozen intimidating looking guys to stand around and... look intimidating) and accompanied the lieutenant to confront his boss.
 As soon as the lieutenant announced his intentions complete with some Evil Gloating about becoming the new boss, Sam, Jesse, and company all left, resulting in the mob lieutenant being stuck by himself with his pissed off boss and the boss' armed bodyguards.
-It cuts at the part where said lieutenant decides to go out guns blazing anyway despite being surrounded by at least four guys... and according to what Fiona says after the fact he actually survives and managed to kill his boss, although he still got shot up by the bodyguards and arrested by the police afterward.
+It cuts away at the part where said lieutenant decides to go out guns blazing anyway despite facing off with at least four guys... and according to what Fiona says after the fact he actually survives and managed to kill his boss, although he still got shot up by the bodyguards and arrested by the police afterward.

 - In season 20 of The Amazing Race, according to Art & J.J., this is what Rachel and Dave did by failing to use the U-turn in leg 8.
 However, they saw it as a more practical move, as Nary & Jamie were so far behind they saw the leg as a Foregone Conclusion.

 - In Season 6, Doran Martell's guardsmen commit treason when they stand by and allow Ellaria Sand to kill their master under their watch.